 Compensation Risk Management: We believe the design and governance of our CEO and senior officer compensation program is consistent with and promotes the accomplishment of our key business objective of ensuring sound risk management for the benefit of our shareholders.
 The philosophy underlying our program is to provide a total compensation package that attracts and retains highly qualified senior officers who are incented to ensure a safe, sound, and dependable source of credit and related services for agriculture and rural America.
-The Human Resources and Compensation Committee of the Board has established a compensation program that focuses on achieving both annual and long-term business results that are consistent with the best interests of our shareholders.
-The design of our senior officer compensation program supports our goals through a set of checks and balances, including (1) a balanced mix of base and variable pay, (2) a balanced use of financial, credit, and marketplace performance measures that are risk-adjusted where appropriate, and (3) individual pay awards based on both results and how those results were achieved.
+The Human Resources and Compensation Committee of the Board of Directors has established a compensation program that focuses on achieving both annual and long-term business results that are consistent with the best interests of our shareholders.
+The design of our senior officer compensation program supports our goals through a set of checks and balances, including (1) a balanced mix of base and variable pay, (2) a balanced mix of short-term and long-term incentives, (3) a balanced use of financial, credit, and markeplace performance measures that are risk-adjusted where appropriate, and (4) individual pay awards based on results.
+The program is further designed to (1) reward successful business year results through annual short-term incentives, (2) foster the advancement of strategic business plans and goals and long-term financial growth and stability through the long-term incentives; and (3) contribute to the retention of the CEO and senior officers.

-Elements of Compensation: The CEO and senior officers are compensated with a mix of salary and variable pay in the form of direct cash, short-term incentives, as well as retirement plans generally available to all employees.
+Elements of Compensation: The CEO and senior officers are compensated with salary and variable pay in the form of direct cash, short-term incentives, long-term incentives, as well as retirement plans generally available to all employees.
 The variable pay and retirement plans are not available to part-time employees working less than an average of 20 hours per week.
-Our Board of Directors determines the appropriate balance of base salary and short-term incentives, which are intended to be competitive with annual compensation for comparable positions at peer organizations.
+Our Board of Directors determines the appropriate balance of base salary, short-term incentives, and long-term incentives, which are intended to be competitive.

 Base Salary: The CEO and senior officer base salaries reflect the market, individual performance results, officer's experience, and level of responsibility.
 Association performance relative to objectives established in the annual business plan is reflected in base salary adjustments, varying consistent with the responsibility of each position.
-The CEO and each senior officer are compensated consistent with achievement of individual and association key business objectives.
-The base salary for the CEO is approved by our Board of Directors and the base salaries for other senior officers are approved by the CEO subject to the terms of the compensation program approved by the Human Resources and Compensation Committee of the Board.
+The CEO and each senior officer are compensated consistent with achievement of individual and Association key business objectives.
+The base salary for the CEO is approved by our Board of Directors and the base salaries for other senior officers are approved by the CEO subject to the terms of the compensation program approved by the Human Resources and Compensation Committee of the Board of Directors.
 Salaries are also subject to adjustment based on changes in responsibilities and/or competitive market conditions.